benoitf/codenvy/docs/README.md

 ##### Save Codenvy CLI
 ```
-docker save codenvy
+docker save codenvy/cli:<version>
 ```

 ##### Save Codenvy Stacks
 Out of the box, Codenvy has configured a few dozen stacks for popular programming languages and frameworks.
 These stacks use "recipes" which contain links to Docker images that are needed to create workspaces from these stacks.
 These workspace runtime images are not saved as part of `codenvy offline`.
 There are many of these images and they consume a lot of disk space.
 Most users do not require all of these stacks and most replace default stacks with custom stacks using their own Docker images.
 If you'd like to get the images that are associated with Codenvy's stacks:
 ```
-docker save <codenvy-stack-image-name> > offline/<base-image-name>.tar
+docker save <codenvy-stack-image-name> > backup/<base-image-name>.tar
 ```
 The list of images that Codenvy manages is sourced from Eclipse Che's [Dockerfiles repository](https://github.com/eclipse/che-dockerfiles/tree/master/recipes).
 Each folder is named the same way that our images are stored.
-The `alpine_jdk8` folder represents the `codenvy/alpine_jdk8` Docker image, which you would save with `docker save codenvy/alpine_jdk8 > offline/alpine_jdk8.tar`.
+The `alpine_jdk8` folder represents the `codenvy/alpine_jdk8` Docker image, which you would save with `docker save codenvy/alpine_jdk8 > backup/alpine_jdk8.tar`.

 ##### Start Offline
 Extract your files to an offline computer with Docker already configured.
 Install the CLI files to a directory on your path and ensure that they have execution permissions.
 Execute the CLI in the directory that has the `offline` sub-folder which contains your tar files.
 Then start Codenvy in `--offline` mode:
 ```
-docker run codenvy/cli start --offline
+docker run codenvy/cli:<version> start --offline
 ```
-When invoked with the `offline` parameter, the Codenvy CLI performs a preboot sequence, which loads all saved `offline/*.tar` images including any Codenvy stack images you saved.
+When invoked with the `--offline` parameter, the Codenvy CLI performs a preboot sequence, which loads all saved `backup/*.tar` images including any Codenvy stack images you saved.
 The preboot sequence takes place before any CLI configuration, which itself depends upon Docker.
 The `codenvy start`, `codenvy download`, and `codenvy init` commands support `--offline` mode which triggers this preboot seequence.

 ## Usage
 #### Syntax